Hello to all members of the Greenhithe and Swanscombe Community

 The Anglican Church in the UAE serves a very diverse ethnic and cultural community.
 As a church it aims to provides a home and a welcome for all who ‘seek to touch the hem of the Christian garment’.
 I see one of the greatest strengths of the Anglican Church as being its breadth of inclusivity, and have seen this lived out in the most amazing ways in this place.
 The Christian Church in the UAE is blessed with great levels of religious freedom, as compared to some other Gulf states.
 However, one of the biggest challenges has been issues around social justice, and the plight of low income migrant workers to the region.
 I have been involved with international organisations in tackling this issue, including the Anglican Alliance and Mission to Seafarers, as well as working locally with migrant communities within Al Ain to provide help and relief, especially through the recent Pandemic.

-My husband and I are very much looking forward to becoming part of your community and seeing what plans God has in place for our ongoing mission and ministry together.
-Please hold us in your prayers as we deal with the complexities of relocating back to the UK, and we look forward to meeting you all later in the year.
+My husband and I felt very led by God in returning to the UK and moving to Greenhithe and Swanscombe.
+We are looking forward to increasing becoming part of your community and seeing what plans God has in place for our ongoing mission and ministry together.

 St Mary, Greenhithe & St Peter and St Paul, Swanscombe